Pendergraf History, Family Crest & Coats of Arms

 Early Origins of the Pendergraf family

 The surname Pendergraf was first found in Pembrokeshire (Welsh: Sir Benfro), a county in south-west Wales, anciently part of the Welsh kingdom of Deheubarth, where they held a family seat from early times and were Lords of the manor of Prendergast and estates in that shire.
 Maurice, Lord of Prendergast was a great friend and neighbor of Strongbow, Earl of Pembroke.
-He accompanied Strongbow in the Anglo\ Norman invasion of Ireland in 1172.
+He accompanied Strongbow in the Anglo\Norman invasion of Ireland in 1172.
 He was summoned back to England by Henry II., in 1175 to escort the rebellious Robert, Earl of Essex, captive into Normandy in 1177.
 Upon his return to England he once again returned to Ireland and was rewarded with lands in Ireland in Waterford and south Mayo.

-Important Dates for the Pendergraf family
+Early History of the Pendergraf family

 This web page shows only a small excerpt of our Pendergraf research.
 Another 173 words (12 lines of text) covering the years 1641, 1660, 1689, 1725, 1660, 1709, 1703 and 1710 are included under the topic Early Pendergraf History in all our PDF Extended History products and printed products wherever possible.